 Our firm is pretty unique in that we work with the whole family to draft an estate plan that is effective.
 That means that when the time comes to put your plan into action, your kids will already have met us, know who to call, and we will help guide them through the process during one of the most stressful times of their life.
 What better tool to get the job done?

-If you’re new to Edwards Group and wondering if we’re the right estate planning firm for you, please check out our FREE workshop, Intro to Edwards Group: Wills and Trusts Orientation.
-We hold them every month and they are great for:
+If you’re new to Edwards Group and wondering if we’re the right estate planning firm for you, please check out our FREE workshop, Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind.
+We hold it every month and it’s a great way to learn: